Standard Fees & Terms for Tenants

 Once the landlord has accepted your application in principle an initial administration fee of £150 inc vat will be payable per tenant.
 This will secure the property for you (subject to acceptable references and contract).

-Your first month’s rent and security deposit will be payable immediately before you move into the property.
+Your first month’s rent and security deposit will be payable before you move into the property.
+With regards to East 15 student’s lets payment is required by the 20th August each year.

 Our fees are for: